openwall/john-packages/tests/readme.md

 ## Obsolete Architectures

-We can no longer build and package for these environments:
+We can no longer build and test for these environments:

-* Intel/AMD X86 32 bits (i386);
-* PowerPC 32 bits (powerpc).
+* Any 32-bit build (e.g. i386, i686, and powerpc);
+* Windows 8 or older (64-bit);
+* Windows Server 2012 or older (64-bit);

+If you need such a build, use a previous stable or rolling release.